isomerpages/moe-yuanchingsec/index.md

 description: An Isomer site of the Singapore Government
 image: /images/isomer-logo.svg
 permalink: /
-notification: Join us at our CCA Showcase on 10 January (9am-12pm).
-Open to the public, Primary 5 and Primary 6 students are invited to explore our diverse CCAs and experience student life at YCSS.
+notification: Attention to all P5 & P6 students, do join our CCA Showcase on 10 Jan, 10.45 am–12 pm and experience student life at YCSS!
 sections:
   - hero:
       key_highlights: